 The instruments of ThalesNano reduce the risks associated with hazardous chemical syntheses.
 Specifically, the H-Cube® makes hydrogenation safer by removing the need for hydrogen cylinders and catalyst filtration.
 The IceCube™ Flow Reactor system makes high energy processes such as ozonolysis safer and more efficient.

 Designing safer chemicals, solvents and auxiliaries

-The H-Cube series all use catalyst cartridges, CatCarts® which allow the user to handle pyrophoric catalysts safely, even Raney® catalysts.
+The H-Cube® series all use catalyst cartridges (CatCarts®) which allow the user to handle pyrophoric catalysts safely.
 When using batch reactors, catalyst filtration is required and is a hazardous step.
 With the CatCarts® this step is not necessary.

-Utilizing flow methodology means that heating a reaction mixture to temperature uses less energy because only a small amount of the reaction material is present at one time.
-When moving to larger scales this efficiency improves drastically.
+Utilizing flow methodology means that heating a reaction mixture to the desired temperature requires less energy because only a small amount of the reaction material is present at one time in the reactor.
+When moving to larger scales, this efficiency improves drastically.